segmentio/chamber/README.md

 Using `chamber` requires you to be running in an environment with an authenticated AWS user which has the appropriate permission to read/write values to SSM Parameter Store.

-The easiest way to do so is by using `aws-vault`, like:
+This is going to vary based on your organization but chamber needs AWS credentials to run.

+One of the easiest ways to do so is by using [aws-vault](https://github.com/99designs/aws-vault).
+To adjust these instructions for your needs, examine the env output of [Aws-Vault: How It Works](https://github.com/99designs/aws-vault#how-it-works) and use your organization's secrets tool accordingly with chamber.

+### An `aws-vault` usage example with chamber:

 ```bash
 aws-vault exec prod -- chamber